wcmckee/writersdenhamilton/posts/peppercarrot04.rst

  "Your applause can't be wrong.
 Coriander has already been eliminated", a smile flashed accross Saffrons face.
 Deeper into the abyss Coriander fell.
 She had been defeated.
-The voice moved on to the third witch, "That last demostration would now seem difficult to beat for Shichimi"
+The voice moved on to the third witch, "That last demostration would now seem difficult to beat for Shichimi".